"Little Bangladesh” is Declared in NYC, Zahid F. Sarder Saddi and US House Representatives of New York Revel in Community Win

 “Zahid F. Sarder Saddi, an influential civil society leader and community activist advocating for the people of Bangladesh, thanked US House Representatives of New York Meeks, Jeffries, Clark, and Meng for their support to the Bangladeshi community, culminating in renaming the streets from MacDonald and Church in Brooklyn, New York, ‘Little Bangladesh.’"

-/EIN News/ -- NEW YORK, NEW YORK, Aug.
-05, 2022 (GLOBE NEWSWIRE) -- Bangladeshi businesses in New York City have enjoyed a wave of popularity.
+/EIN News/ -- New York, NY, Aug.
+08, 2022 (GLOBE NEWSWIRE) -- Bangladeshi businesses in New York City have enjoyed a wave of popularity.
 The prominence of the community and culture is solidified in a newly approved bill renaming MacDonald to Church in Brooklyn, “Little Bangladesh.”

 Photo: US Congressman Hakeem Jeffries with Bangladeshi Community Leader and former Bangladesh Foreign Advisor Zahid F. Sarder Saddi.